Essential Otley Run Infocopy-link-to-section

 Plan Ahead for the Weathercopy-link-to-section

 This is Leeds!
-It rains more than half the year, being on of the wetter city’s in England.
+It rains more than half the year.

 Maybe the costumes you have picked feature a large anorak and wellies.
 But on the off-chance that you are wearing something less suited for the regular downpours, bring a jacket!